sd-codebase/batmi-24-portal/README.md

-# The Civic Diary - SEO-Optimized Next.js Website
+# Batmi24 - SEO-Optimized Next.js Website

 A fully SEO-optimized Next.js website application for news and articles focused on civic matters and community initiatives.